truggeri/hugo-blog/content/posts/using-hugo.md

 * Tag pages under the "taxonomy" feature
 * User selectable light or dark mode

 That's a pretty sweet set of features.
-While I knew that build times were fast, I was suprised how much I like the sub-second build times.
+While I knew that build times were fast, I was surprised how much I like the sub-second build times.
 It made development and deployment feel like you're just editing the live HTML.